 Odd Travel Trailer Tire Wear

-I own a 2008 Fleetwood Mallard 180CK Travel Trailer, the tires on it are wearing odd to me Save 50% off of Campsites With Passport America
+I own a 2008 Fleetwood Mallard 180CK Travel Trailer; its tires are wearing odd to me.
+Shop Camping World Products on Sale Now!

 The tires are wearing on the inside and outside edges faster than the middle of the tread ........

-Is this due to the axles being out of align or is it simply air pressure .......
+Is this due to the axles being out of alignment or is it simply air pressure .......
 I'm running them at 50 PSI as indicated on the side of the coach.

 Unless you have owned this travel trailer since it was new, you cannot be sure if the previous owner has replaced the tires with a different brand of tire that requires a different air pressure to carry your trailer's weight.
-To be safe I would first look at the maximum tire pressure rating for your tire that will be listed on the tire sidewall.
+To be safe, I would first look at the maximum tire pressure rating for your tire listed on the tire sidewall.
 The maximum load rating will also be listed on the sidewall of the tire.
-You can also visit the website of the tire manufacturer and see what their recommendations are for PSI based on your Travel Trailers loaded weight.
+You can also visit the tire manufacturer's website and see their recommendations for PSI based on your Travel Trailer's loaded weight.

 and a portable air compressor

-to insure that you are getting proper air pressure readings.
+to ensure that you are getting proper air pressure readings.

-Another more serious cause of the tire wear you are seeing could be a result of you exceeding the weight limitations of your Travel Trailer.
-Even a properly inflated tire will have the wear pattern you have described if it is carrying more weight than it is designed to carry.
+Another more serious cause of the tire wear you are seeing could be a result of your exceeding your Travel Trailer's weight limitations.
+Even a properly inflated tire will have the wear pattern you have described if it carries more weight than it is designed to carry.